 - You will, at this stage, also get to meet and know each others’ families

-A truly virtuous and honorable man will defend your purity, your honour, and your reputation.
+A truly virtuous and honourable man will defend your purity, your honour, and your reputation.
 If he is not doing this, he will not make a good husband or father as he has no clue on protecting and defending his family.

 It generally begins with him asking your parents or family elders for your hand in marriage and then proposing to you.